Commonwealth (U.S. insular area): Commonwealth of Puerto Rico

 Despite the Spanish translation of the term "commonwealth", Puerto Rico's relationship with United States is not a Compact of Free Association (which is the case for the Federated States of Micronesia, Palau, and the Marshall Islands).
-As sovereign states, these islands have full right to conduct their own foreign relations, while the Commonwealth of Puerto Rico is part of the United States as a territory.
+As sovereign states, these islands have full right to conduct their own foreign relations, while the Commonwealth of Puerto Rico is a territory of the United States.

 The territory was organized by the Foraker Act in 1900, which was amended by the Jones–Shafroth Act in 1917.
 The drafting of the Constitution of Puerto Rico by its residents was authorized by Congress in 1951, and the result approved in 1952.
 The government of Puerto Rico has held several referendums with the options of U.S. statehood, independence, and commonwealth; the commonwealth option won on multiple plebiscites held in 1967, 1993, and 1998.
 In 2012, 54% of the voters did not wish to continue the present territorial status.
 Of the non-territorial statuses, becoming a U.S. state got 61.16% of the votes, Sovereign Free Associate State got 33.34% and Independence got 5.49%.
 In 2017, 97.18% voted overwhelmingly for statehood, with 1.5% for independence or free association and 1.32% for maintenance of the territorial status.
 The unusually high percentage of votes for statehood was attributed to a boycott led by the pro-status quo Popular Democrats, leading to a very low turnout of 22.93%, mainly made up of pro-statehood voters.

 In 2020, there were only two options on the ballot.
 52.52% of voters favored Puerto Rico's immediate admission to the Union and 47.48% voted against it, with a 54.72% turnout.

-Puerto Ricans have American citizenship and vote for a resident commissioner of Puerto Rico, with voice but without vote, in the United States House of Representatives.
-With the exception of federal employees (such as employees of the United States Postal Service, Federal Bureau of Investigation, and servicemen in all branches of the military) and people who earn their income from outside of the U.S. territories, residents of Puerto Rico generally do not pay federal income taxes, but are required to pay all other federal taxes (such as Social Security and Medicare) and Puerto Rico has no representation in the Electoral College that ultimately chooses the U.S. president and vice president.
+Puerto Ricans have U.S. citizenship and vote for a resident commissioner of Puerto Rico, with voice but without vote, in the United States House of Representatives.
+With the exception of federal employees (such as employees of the United States Postal Service, Federal Bureau of Investigation, and servicemembers in all branches of the military) and people who earn their income from outside of the U.S. territories, residents of Puerto Rico generally do not pay federal income taxes, but are required to pay all other federal taxes (such as Social Security and Medicare) and Puerto Rico has no representation in the Electoral College that ultimately chooses the U.S. president and vice president.

 Puerto Rico has sports sovereignty, with its own national team at the Olympics and at other international competitions.
 Puerto Rico also participates in different international organizations such as the Economic Commission for Latin America (ECLA) (associate member), the Organization of Ibero-American States (full member), and the Ibero-American Summit (associate member).